Distinctly Arizonan July 4th Celebrations

 Bisbee Coaster Race

-The world-famous Bisbee Coaster Race is an exciting blast-from-the-past through the streets of Old Bisbee down historic Tombstone Canyon.
+The world-famous Bisbee Coaster Races are an exciting blast from the past through the streets of Old Bisbee down historic Tombstone Canyon.
 Children and their families spend upwards of a year crafting their brightly painted and decorated makeshift boxcars for a chance at trophies and prizes.
 During the race, kids speed down the streets, sometimes exceeding speeds of 40 miles per hour while onlookers cheer.
 The day continues with more traditional activities including a parade and fireworks at dusk.

 Pets & People Promenade